tari-project/tari/RFC/src/RFC-0201_TariScript.md

 $$

-For the script hash, she provides the hash of a script that looks something like, `Dup PushPubkey(K_Sb) EqualVerify CheckSig`.
+For the script hash, she provides the hash of a script that locks the output to Bob's public key, `PushPubkey(K_Sb)`.
 This script will only resolve successfully if the spender can provide a valid signature as input that demonstrates proof of knowledge of \\( k_{Sb} \\) which only Bob knows.